-- Are independent and empowered to take their place in an ever-changing, information-heavy, interconnected world. - Have an analytical, evaluative grasp of global issues and their causes, effects and possible solutions. - Enquire into and reflect on issues independently and in collaboration with others from a variety of different cultures, communities and countries. - Can communicate sensitively with people from a variety of backgrounds. - Work independently as well as part of a team, directing much of their own learning with the teacher as facilitator. - Consider important issues from personal, local/national and global perspectives and understand the links between them. - Critically assess the information available to them and make judgements. - Can support judgements with lines of reasoning. - Have a sense of their own, active place in the world. - Can empathise with the needs and rights of others.
+Become independent and confident about taking their place in a changing, information-rich and connected world

+- Develop an analytical and evaluative grasp of global issues and their causes and consequences, leading to the suggestion of possible evidence-based courses of action - Consider the concept of sustainability when analysing issues and proposing courses of action - Engage with and reflect on issues, both independently and in collaboration with others and from a variety of different perspectives

+- Work independently as well as part of a team, showing responsibility for much of their own learning including using diverse and varied sources to support reasoning - Consider important issues from a variety of perspectives and reflect on the links between these - Critically assess information available to them and support judgements with lines of reasoning in order to communicate to others effectively and appropriately.
-COMPONENT WEIGHTING

-Component 1 Written Examination

-1 hour 15 minutes

-Candidates answer four compulsory questions based on a range of sources provided with the paper.
-Questions 1-4 are worth 12, 14, 20 and 24 marks.
-Sources will present a global issue from a range of perspectives, personal, local and/or national, global and will be drawn from a list of eight topics.
+COMPONENT WEIGHTING Written examination - 1 hour 25 minutes Written examination consisting of four compulsory questions, bat of sources provided with the question paper.
+Sources will prestiglier global significance from a range of different perspectives - personational, global - and will be on a topic from the topic list.
 This component is externally assessed.

-Component 2 Individual Report

-Candidates research one topic area (from a choice of eight) of personal, local and/ or national and global significance and submit one report based on their research.

-The title is devised by candidates themselves.

-The report must be 1500-2000 words and written in continuous prose.
+70 marks ent an issue of Component 2: Individual Report Candidates research a significant global issue of their choice from n the topic list.
+They research a range of different perspectives - local and/or nation-on the global issue and reflect on their own personal perspect devise their own title and write a report.
+The report must be 15 and be written in continuous text.
 This component is internally set and externally marked.

-Component 3 Team Project

-Candidates devise and develop a collaborative project into an aspect of one topic (from a choice of eight).
-This choice of project must allow for the exploration of different cultural perspectives.

-The Team Project comprises two elements.

-Team Element

-Candidates produce as a team one Outcome and one Explanation as a Collaboration.

-The Explanation must be 200-300 words.
-(10 marks)

-Personal Element

-Candidates each write a Reflective Paper on their research, contribution and personal learning.

-The paper must be 750-1000 words.

-(60 marks)

-This component is internally assessed and externally moderated 70 marks.
+This component is internally set and externally marked. onal and global ve.
+Candidates 30% Component 3: Team Project Candidates work in teams to choose from the topic list and identified the devise and develop a collaborative project on an aspection of perspectives.
+Team Element Each team produces one Explanation of Research and Planning an of Action.
+The Explanation of Research and Planning must be 300 marks) 250/ Personal Element Each candidate writes a Reflective Paper on their research, their the Team Element and their personal learning.
+The Reflective Paper 1000 words.
+(45 marks) This component is internally assessed and externally moderated r must be 750-

+For further discussion: HEAD OF DEPARTMENT - HUMANITIES